AmitJain6461/vidTube/Readme.md

 #### Objective :

-- Buid vidTube, a video hosting website with primary focus on backend technologies
+- Build vidTube, a video hosting website with primary focus on backend technologies

 #### Approach :